Antofagasta: Roads

-Airport and port
+Airport

 Andrés Sabella Gálvez International Airport is the only airport in Antofagasta and is located in Cerro Moreno, north of the city.
 This site, despite being classified as International Airport, operates mostly as a terminal for national flights, with one international airline, LATAM Peru, flying to Lima.
-In this terminal three domestic airlines also operate, LATAM Chile, Principal Airlines and Sky Airlines.
+In this terminal three domestic airlines also operate, LATAM Chile, JetSMART and Sky Airlines.

+Port

 The city has a port complex of seven docks, inaugurated by President Carlos Ibáñez del Campo on 14 February 1943 under the name of Puerto de Antofagasta, which consists of two terminals.
 Terminal 1, consists of the docks 1, 2 and 3, is multi-operator and is managed by the "Empresa Portuaria Antofagasta" (EPA) since 1 July 1998.
 Terminal No. 2, composed of docks 4, 5, 6 and 7, monooperario type, which is managed and operated by the company "Antofagasta Terminal Internacional" (ATI) since 1 March 2003.
 Overall, this tourist (member of the Association of Cruise Ports Southern Cone) and commercial port, can operate the production of 5,000,000 tons of cargo.

 Escondida, the biggest private mining company in Chile, has a private port located in southern city, near Cerro Coloso.